 Located 45 minutes northeast of Las Vegas is the mecca of red rock, aptly named, Valley of Fire.
-With multiple family-friendly hikes, petroglyphs, well-marked trails, and wildlife, we were in desert heaven.
+With multiple family-friendly hikes, petroglyphs, well-marked trails, and wildlife, this is truly heaven for desert lovers.

-Check out the Visitor’s Center for a quick overview of the area’s history and topography, use the flush toilets, and get recommendations for hiking.
-Plus, get your Nevada State Parks Passport stamped.)
+Make your first stop the Visitor’s Center for a quick overview of the area’s history and topography, use the flush toilets, and get trail conditions.
+This is also the spot to get your Nevada State Parks Passport stamped.